 I am a BACP Accredited qualified psychotherapist and an accredited member of the BACP.
 I take an integrative approach, which means I have been trained in and can use several different theoretical approaches to meet the unique needs and circumstances of the client.

 I offer couple counselling and also short-term and long-term psychotherapy to individuals.
 I have experience of working with a wide range of issues including bereavement and loss, low self-esteem, relationship difficulties, anxiety, and depression.

 I provide a safe, supportive and confidential space in which to reflect on and explore these issues in order to facilitate change and improve well-being.
 In addition to being an associate therapist, I work as a relationship counsellor for the charity Relate.

-As a Humanistic Integrative Counsellor, my focus is to place the emphasis on the therapeutic relationship as the primary agent for change.
+I am a BACP Registered Humanistic Integrative Counsellor, my focus is to place the emphasis on the therapeutic relationship as the primary agent for change.
 I aim to be empathic, respectful and non-judgmental.
 Through this approach, I hope to make clients feel safe, supported, and able to explore their issues openly.